-Malabar Farm was home to Pulitzer Prize winner, Louis Bromfield and has been an historic landmark since 1939.
-Bromfield built his 32-room home, named the “Big House”, in the gentle rolling hills of the Pleasant Valley in Richland County, just south of Mansfield.
-Not only was Bromfield a notable author, he is also known as a conservationist.
+Malabar Farm was home to Pulitzer Prize winner, Louis Bromfield and has been a historic landmark since 1939.
+Bromfield built his 32-room home, named the “Big House”, in the gently rolling hills of the Pleasant Valley in Richland County, just south of Mansfield.
+Not only was Bromfield a notable author, but he is also known as a conservationist.
 Many of the farming techniques he practiced to produce rich, fertile soil are still in practice today on this working farm.

 15 Things to do with the Family at Malabar Farm State Park

-11. Strap on your skis and head across country.
+9. Strap on your skis and head out for some cross-country skiing.

 Tips for Visiting Malabar Farm State Park